Arthur "Slim" Evans

-Arthur Herbert "Slim" Evans (24 April 1890 – 13 February 1944) was a leader in the industrial labor union movement in Canada and the United States.
+Arthur Herbert "Slim" Evans (April 24, 1890 – February 13, 1944) led the industrial labour union movement in Canada and the United States.
 He is most known for leading the On To Ottawa Trek.
-Evans was involved in the Industrial Workers of the World, the One Big Union, and the Worker's Unity League.
+Evans was involved in the Industrial Workers of the World, the One Big Union, and the Workers' Unity League.
 He was a member of the Communist Party of Canada.

 Personal life

 Evans was born in Toronto in 1890.
 At age 13, he left school to support his family.
 He worked numerous jobs, including horse driver and carpenter.
-Evans travelled west in 1911 and worked in various places, first as a farmer, then worked again as a carpenter in Winnipeg, Minneapolis and Kansas City.
+Evans travelled west in 1911 and worked in various places, first as a farmer, then as a carpenter in Winnipeg, Minneapolis and Kansas City.

-On 4 August 1920, Arthur "Slim" Evans married Ethel (last name unknown) who he had met while organizing miners in Drumheller, Alberta.
-On 13 April 1922, the couple had their first child, a son named Stewart.
+On August 4, 1920, Arthur "Slim" Evans married Ethel Hawkins, whom he met while organizing miners in Drumheller, Alberta.
+On April 13, 1922, the couple had their first child, a son named Stewart.
 Stewart Evans died in 1925 during the diphtheria epidemic in Vancouver.
-They had a second child, Jean Stewart Evans, on 12 February 1927.
+They had a second child, Jean Stewart Evans, on February 12, 1927.
 Jean would go on to write "Work and Wages!", a biography of her father.